TNG/ngqp/README.md

 # ngqp – Synchronizing form controls with the URL for Angular

 @ngqp makes it easy to synchronize form controls with query parameters in your URL.
-Examples include pagination information or the current settings of filters in a data view.
+Examples include pagination information or the current settings of filters in a data view. ngqp is designed to resemble the Forms API from `@angular/forms`, making it intuitive to work with.

 # Installation